thatshycoder/PopularMovies2/README.md

 The app uses service - http://api.themoviedb.org/ to fetch most popular or highest rated movies(including their details<trailers, reviews etc>) and display to the users.

-The app uses ROOM and other android architecture to store and properly fetch user's favorite movies.
+The app uses ROOM and other android architecture components to store and properly fetch user's favorite movies.

 User can change sort order from settings menu